sagemath/sagewiki_to_gh-2022-10-10/combinat/clusteralgebras.md

  1. generalized associahedra from cluster complexes

- * Why is variable_class() so much slower compared with cluster_class() ??  (might be because Laurent polynomials are so slow in sage)
+ * Check why variable_class() is so much slower compared with cluster_class().
+This might be because Laurent polynomials are slow in sage.

- * Quiver mutation types for Gale-Robinson Quivers
+ * Include new Quiver mutation types for Gale-Robinson Quivers

- * Quiver mutation types for products of quivers (as in Keller's work on periodicity)
+ * Include new Quiver mutation types for square and triangular products of quivers (as in Keller's work on periodicity)

  * Implement Greedy bases - should already have this essentially done from the fall.

- * snake graph / matrix multiplication formulas for cluster algebras from surfaces.
+ * Implement snake graph / matrix multiplication formulas for cluster algebras from surfaces and friezes.
 Also see Dupont's sage code on friezes from http://www.math.jussieu.fr/~dupontg/files/strings.sage

 ==== Harder ====